tributech-solutions/tributech-docs/docs/guides/guide-data-via-dashboards.md

 ## Next step: consume data via APIs

 In this guide, you have learned how to set up a new panel for your data stream via the built-in dashboarding system.
-To learn more about how you can use data of your subscription via the APIs, continue with the guide [Data via APIs](/guides/guide-data-via-apis).
+To learn more about how you can use data of your Subscription via the APIs, continue with the guide [Data via APIs](/guides/guide-data-via-apis).